 The Preliminary course examines a range of areas that underpin health and physical activity.
 This includes how people think about health and physical activity, the management of personal health and the basis for how the body moves.
 Students have the opportunity to select from a range of practical options in areas such as first aid, outdoor recreation, composing and performing, and fitness choices.

-In the HSC course, students focus on major issues related to Australia's health status.
-They also look at factors that affect physical performance.
+In the HSC course, students focus on factors affecting performance and major issues related to Australia's health status.
+Students will have the opportunity to learn about how to improve athletic performance and manage sports injuries.